themarcusaurelius/trailToad/README.md

 npx create-react-app client
 ```

 This will create our <b>React.js</b> application in a folder called <b>client</b>.
-This might take awhile so this would be a good time to take a break.
-Once everything has been installed, we need to replace the code the newly added <b>client/package.json</b> with the following JSON:
+This could take awhile so this might be a good time to take a break and stretch your legs.
+Once everything has been installed, we need to replace the code in the newly added <b>client/package.json</b> with the following JSON:

 ```json
 "name": "client",